 Click on the image below to buy your very own TBM Cactus from a small business on Etsy!

 Trichocereus bridgesii monstrose ‘Penis Cactus’ is a sun-loving cactus that requires bright, indirect sunlight to thrive.
 This phallic looking cactus prefers to be grown in a location that receives at least 6 hours of bright, filtered sunlight per day.
 While it can tolerate some direct sunlight, too much direct sunlight can lead to sunburn and damage to the plant’s tissues.
 If you notice any signs of sunburn on your Trichocereus bridgesii monstrose ‘Penis Cactus’, such as brown or yellow spots on the leaves or stem, move it to a location with more shade to allow it to recover.

 Growing in Low Light Conditions Indoors

 In low-light conditions, Trichocereus bridgesii monstrose ‘Penis Cactus’ may not grow as well and may become elongated as it reaches for more sunlight.
-If you notice that your plant is stretching out and becoming leggy, it is likely not receiving enough light.
-You can remedy this by moving the plant to a location with more light, or supplementing its light with artificial light sources such as grow lights.
+If you notice that your TBM cactus is stretching out and becoming leggy, it is likely not receiving enough light.
+You can remedy this by moving the cactus to a location with more light, or supplementing its light with artificial light sources such as grow lights.
 When using grow lights, ensure that the light source is positioned about 6 to 12 inches above Trichocereus bridgesii monstrose ‘Penis Cactus’ and is on for 12 to 16 hours per day.